-Here we must pause for a moment and explain that the capacity of a processor is not measured solely by its clock speed, but also by its ability to cope quickly with specific calculations.
-When we say "command set" we mean the number of units in the processor that are built for specific calculations such as video editing, images, audio, compression or file deployment, encryption and even games.
-Of course, software support is needed, but this is a very small disadvantage once they are both Intel processors and processors AMD Contain the same set of commands.
+Here one has to stop for a moment and explain that a processor's capability is measured not only by its clock speed, but also by its ability to handle specific calculations quickly.
+When we say "command set" we mean a number of units in the processor that are built into it and are dedicated to those specific calculations, such as video editing, images, audio, compression or file layout, encryption and even games.
+Of course software support is required, but this is a very small disadvantage once both Intel processors and processors AMD Contain the same set of commands.

 |CPU + AMD 1500

 With Palomin's core

 The problem with the Pentium 4 was That he was hot.
 So hot that Intel was the first to develop a diode that would turn off the processor as soon as it was dangerously hot.
 Of course, the problem could be solved by purchasing a larger cooling unit (which the hardware professionals did anyway, for the processor to speed up), but Intel She could not let her reputation go down the drain.
 Instead, the company began a process that continues to this day: reducing the production process of the processors.

 - This article is part of a project Summary of the decade according to HWzone

 Imagine a cake: you can cut the same cake (300 nanometer square, for that matter) into slices of 180 nanometer (the Willamette core, with the irritating tendency to die from warming), but also to smaller slices of 130 nanometers .
 In which situation will you get more slices?
 Of course, in reality reducing the slices means finding a way to reduce the distance between the transistors while preventing electrical leakage between them, but the process also has other advantages but more Processors Per wafer, reducing heat emissions, reducing power consumption, and the ability to work at higher frequencies.